maniotrix/offline-ai-assistant/karna-python-backend/inference/cortex_vision/cortex_vision.md

 *   **Complexity Handling**: While capable, the system might struggle with highly cluttered or rapidly changing visual environments where human perception excels due to parallel processing and predictive coding.
 *   **Contextual Understanding**: Deep semantic understanding beyond UI element recognition is limited compared to human contextual awareness.
 *   **Learning**: The system lacks the continuous learning and adaptation capabilities inherent in the biological visual system.
+*   **Experimental Stage:** It is crucial to note that this entire system, including its individual components (`Omniparser`, `AttentionController`, `DynamicAreaDetector`, `TaskSchema`, etc.), is currently in an **early and experimental phase of development**.
+While the architecture is designed to mimic biological vision, each module involves complex algorithms and models that are still being refined.
+Consequently, performance might vary, and optimal results are not guaranteed across all possible UI scenarios or edge cases.
+The limitations listed above are partly reflective of this ongoing development process.

 ## Conclusion